How to Build a Solid Dog Bite Case Against a Homeowner in Atlanta

 How to Find A Dog’s Owner After A Dog Bite

-In many Georgia or Atlanta area dog bite cases, it’s easy to identify the attacking dog’s owner, especially when it’s a familiar dog in your neighborhood.
-Sometimes, however, you may not know who the dog belongs to, or the owner may simply deny ownership of the animal.
+In many Georgia or Atlanta area dog bite cases, identifying the dog’s owner is straightforward, especially if the dog is familiar in your neighborhood.
+However, there are situations where you may not know who the dog belongs to, or the owner might deny ownership.

-If you know where the dog resides, you can search property records online to determine the homeowner(s).
-While this may not conclusively establish the homeowner’s liability, it can help locate the dog’s owner.
-If the homeowner doesn’t live at the residence, however, and instead rents to a tenant, you’ll need to find out the tenant’s name.
-In situations where a tenant’s dog has injured someone, the property owner may be required to provide the tenant’s contact information to animal control or local law enforcement.
+If you know where the dog resides, you can search property records online to identify the homeowner.
+While this may not conclusively establish liability, it can help locate the dog’s owner.
+If the property is rented, you may need to identify the tenant.
+In cases where a tenant’s dog has caused injury, the property owner may be required to provide the tenant’s contact information to authorities.

-If a homeowner or tenant denies that they own the dog, you can ask for assistance from local authorities to verify ownership.
-Evidence that helps to establish ownership includes registration documents, adoption/purchase records, tags, microchips, or veterinarian history.
+If the homeowner or tenant denies ownership, you can seek assistance from local authorities to verify ownership.
+Evidence that helps establish ownership includes registration documents, adoption or purchase records, tags, microchips, or veterinarian history.

-You may discover that the person caring for the dog at the time of the attack is not the permanent owner but was merely keeping the pet for a family member or friend.
-However, the law is clear that anyone exercising “custody or control” of a dog may be held liable.
-Accordingly, if a person is keeping someone else’s dog and it attacks, that person could be responsible for damages.
+It’s also possible that the person caring for the dog at the time of the attack is not the permanent owner but was merely watching the pet for someone else.
+The law holds that anyone exercising “custody or control” of a dog can be liable, so if a person is keeping someone else’s dog and it attacks, that person could be responsible for damages.

 If a dog bites you, you should make an animal control report immediately.
 If you are unsure who owns the offending dog, contact an attorney as soon as possible so an investigation may be done to locate the dog’s owner.